rust-unofficial/patterns/idioms/deref.md

 Smart pointers and collections are analogous: a smart pointer points to a single object, whereas a collection points to many objects.
-From the point of view of the type system there is little difference between the two.
+From the point of view of the type system, there is little difference between the two.
 A collection owns its data if the only way to access each datum is via the collection and the collection is responsible for deleting the data (even in cases of shared ownership, some kind of borrowed view may be appropriate).
 If a collection owns